Splitlog Church: Construction history

 Matthias was working under time pressure, because his wife was suffering from an inoperable cancer.
 He wanted to have the church finished during her lifetime, so she could enjoy his memorial to her.
 Unfortunately, it was not to be.
+Father Ketcham gave her last rites and she died in September 1894.
+The building was not finished but it was used for her funeral.
+She was buried in the cemetery next to the church.